nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

+- [ ] eventually, merge irc and flow analyzer modules since they work on the same stuff
 - [ ] detect infinite recursion
 - [ ] create a README with the project description and the language features and syntax
 - [ ] add warnings for casting references to different-sized types. is_castable_to returns an enum that specifies why it cannot be cast